 If women are losing the battle in the arena of general medicine, they are even more hamstrung in the field of women-specific illnesses.
-Endometriosis, a painful, cancer-like disease which causes cells to grow haphazardly around the uterus and affects one in ten women, has remained a mystery to doctors since it was discovered in 1860.
-Across the board, less than 2.5 percent of publicly funded medical research has been dedicated exclusively to female reproductive health disorders despite the fact that one third of women will experience severe reproductive health issues in their lifetime according to Modern Fertility.
+Endometriosis, a painful, cancer-like disease which causes cells to grow haphazardly around the uterus and affects one in ten women, has remained a mystery to doctors sinc it was discovered in 1860.
+Across the board, less than 2.5 percent of publicly funded medical research has been dedicated exclusively to female reproductive health disorders, despite the fact that one third of women will experience severe reproductive health issues in their lifetime according to Modern Fertility.
 There has been five times the amount of research into male erectile dysfunction, which afflicts just 19 percent of men, than into premenstrual syndrome, which affects 90 percent of women.
 In 2019 alone, there were 1,003 studies related to male sexual performance compared to 178 studies dedicated to female infertility.

-Dig even deeper and you’ll find further imbalances: black women are five times more likely than white women to die in childbirth, LGBTQIA+ people are more likely to suffer physical and mental health issues than their cis peers, and there is almost no working research currently being done on how medical treatments affect trans bodies, including the long-term effects of hormone therapy.
+Dig even deeper and you’ll find further imbalances: Black women are five times more likely than white women to die in childbirth, LGBTQIA+ people are more likely to suffer physical and mental health issues than their cis peers, and there is almost no working research currently being done on how medical treatments affect trans bodies, including the long-term effects of hormone therapy.

 All of this matters, and matters deeply.
 Doctors can’t help patients if they don’t have enough information, and without a proper diagnosis, patients can’t make informed decisions about their health.
 To return to Beauvoir and The Second Sex, “The body is not a thing, it is a situation: it is our grasp on the world and our sketch of our project”.